 One performance only!

-**Please join us at 3:15pm for a special pre-performance concert by YAAjunior in the Strathmore Lobby.**
+**Please join us 45 minutes before curtain for a special pre-performance concert by YAAjunior in the Strathmore Lobby.**

 (Click on image at right to download PDF)